dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 ### Extract

-In this initial step we load all the relevant data into a mapping of threads to lists of trace samples.
+In this initial step we extract all the relevant data into a mapping of threads to lists of trace samples.
 This will be the main data structure we will be operating on.

 ```csharp
 private static void Convert(TraceFileFormat format, string fileToConvert, string outputFilename, bool continueOnError = false)